-This checklist is intended to help libraries of all capacities take practical steps to implement the principles that are laid out in the Library Privacy Guidelines for Library Websites, OPACs, and Discovery Services.
+This checklist is intended to help all libraries take practical steps to improve privacy practices.
+It can help all libraries implement the principles laid out in the Library Privacy Guidelines for Library Websites, OPACs, and Discovery Services.

 Priority 1 Actions